jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Half the foods eaten throughout the world today were developed by farmers in the Andes Mountains (including potatoes, maize, sweet potatoes, squash, all varieties of beans, peanuts, manioc, papayas, strawberries, mulberries and many others).
+⚡<!-- FUNFACT --> Fun fact: A rainbow can be seen only in the morning or late afternoon.
+It can occur only when the sun is 40 degrees or less above the horizon.

 </div>